 Controlling Set List Maker from another device

-Note: These features are only available in the show view.
+Note: These features are only available while viewing a show or a smart list.

 To control Set List Maker with a Bluetooth device

 Note: The Bluetooth devices mentioned here work like an external keyboard that you would type on, but with a small number of "keys."
 The buttons on a foot switch typically mimic the arrow keys on a keyboard.

 - Find out what keyboard messages your device can send.
 For example, the AirTurn

 Duo sends up/down messages from the first two footswitches, and can send left/right messages from a second pair of switches.
 The iRig BlueTurn sends up/down messages with the default settings.
 The Coda Stomp sends left/right or up/down messages depending on the position of the Mode button.

 - Open the Settings app on your iOS or Android device, navigate to the Bluetooth page, and pair your Bluetooth device.